-- S-9: What did you like best about this learning module three?
-Why? - S-10: What did you like least about this learning module three?
-Why? - S-11: Was there anything that was really hard to understand or difficult to complete in this module three?
+- S-9: What did you like best about the learning module three?
+Why? - S-10: What did you like least about the learning module three?
+Why? - S-11: Was there anything that was really hard to understand or difficult to complete in the module three?
 What was it?
-Why? - S-12: Is there anything in this learning module three that we can add, exclude, or change to make it better?
+Why? - S-12: Is there anything in the learning module three that we can add, exclude, or change to make it better?
 What is it?
-Why?